vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 allels for this usage are also found in Khmer inscriptions \(Cœdes 1937–66\) K 95, K 309, K 362.

-41 The credit for the discovery of the relevance of this text for the Muṇd

-. eśvarī Hill goes to
+41 The credit for the discovery of the relevance of this text for the Muṇḍeśvarī Hill goes to

 Yuko Yokochi \(Yokochi 2005, 88 ṇ 28\).